-To make money with affiliate marketing, you need to target a specific type of keywords for best results.
+To make money with affiliate marketing, you need to target a specific type of keyword for the best results.

 For example, if you’re promoting physical products from a company like Amazon in the same niche (kitchen) we used as an example above, you may want to target keywords like “best juicers” instead of informational topics like “average cost for kitchen remodel”.
 These keywords would allow you to directly promote the products and rake in a much higher revenue with affiliate marketing.

 However, you must note that these keywords are typically much more competitive than informative keywords, so you should consider targeting them once your blog grows to a good level with the other, less competitive keywords.

 Some niches also allow creating and selling courses to your audience.
 It’s a great way of making a pretty significant and consistent income from a niche blog if you’re knowledgeable about the niche and know a bit about how to teach others or share your knowledge in the right way.

 For example, if we at Templatic wanted to use this monetization channel, we could create courses on topics like how to build and manage a super functional WordPress website.

 Selling Own Products